manuelkiessling/php-restful-subversion/README.md

 (You can use of course any text editor you like for editing this file).

 The first value, _sRepoCacheConnectionString_, is probably fine for you as it is and you're not going to change it.
-If you would like to locate the

-But wait, if you are planning to write your own PHP application by using PHPMergeHelper, and you don't need the RESTful webservice PHPMergeHelper provides,
+_to be continued..._